-- List a range of common oral health problems
+- Have an awareness of common oral health problems

-- Outline how poor oral care can affect an individual’s overall health.
+- Recognise how poor oral care can affect an individual’s overall health

-- List barriers which individuals may face when seeking oral care.
+- Overcome barriers which individuals may face when seeking oral care

-- Explain the role of communication when encouraging active participation.
+- Use effective communication when encouraging active participation

 Links to: CQC Key lines of enquiry (KLOEs) CQC fundamental standards: